 |The new worker bees are born. which can live up to 3 months.

 Drones are male members of a honey bee colony. they are around 5% of the total population of bees.
 Drones are slightly bigger than worker bees and smaller than queen bees.
 They live for around 2 months.

 Drone bees do not collect nectar and pollen.
 They do not have a stinger.
 They depend on worker bees for feeding.

 The Queen bee

 There is only one queen in a colony or bee box.
-It can be easily be identified because of its size.
-Queen bee is the largest bee with a long abdomen.
+We can easily identify, because of its size.
+The Queen bee is the largest bee with a long abdomen.
 Queen bee can live up to 3-5 years.